 I have spent more days on the mountain sweating than I have cold.
 So breathability becomes really important to wick away the sweat.

 Breathability is typically measured in grams and you can expect anything from 3,000g to 20,000g.
-In my opinion this is slightly less important than waterproofing but important none the less.

 Unless you want snow down your pants or inside your jacket then having a powder skirt will serve you well.